sriram1105-m/Modern-Data-Warehouse-with-Dimensional-Modeling-and-Batch-Orchestration/README.md

 Here’s how:

-- Dimensions enable reliable feature engineering dim_customer tracks changes using SCD Type 2, which allows historical context for training dim_product provides normalized product and brand information dim_date makes it easy to extract temporal features like week of year or month These dimensions are cleaned, deduplicated, and ready for use as input features.
+- Dimensions enable reliable feature engineering dim_customer tracks changes using SCD Type 2, which allows historical context for training. dim_product provides normalized product and brand information. dim_date makes it easy to extract temporal features like week of year or month.
+  These dimensions are cleaned, deduplicated, and ready for use as input features.

-- Validated fact table ensures trustworthy labels and events fact_sales_validated only includes rows that pass strict data quality rules All keys are resolved, quantities are positive, and prices are properly typed Each row includes a hash and batch ID for tracking and reproducibility This makes it safe to use for supervised learning, aggregation, or time-series modeling.
+- Validated fact table ensures trustworthy labels and events fact_sales_validated only includes rows that pass strict data quality rules.
+  All keys are resolved, quantities are positive, and prices are properly typed.
+  Each row includes a hash and batch ID for tracking and reproducibility.
+  This makes it safe to use for supervised learning, aggregation, or time-series modeling.

 - Time-based modeling is supported by design
-  Every transaction is tied to a dim_date entry
+  Every transaction is tied to a dim_date entry.
-  You can easily slice data by order month or week for training and evaluation The structure supports building time-aware models like forecasting or churn prediction
+  You can easily slice data by order month or week for training and evaluation.
+  The structure supports building time-aware models like forecasting or churn prediction.

 - Modular structure makes experimentation easier
-  You can use the silver layer for granular, row-level modeling You can use the gold layer for pre-aggregated KPIs or features The pipeline produces consistent outputs across batches, which supports repeatable experiments
+  You can use the silver layer for granular, row-level modeling.
+  You can use the gold layer for pre-aggregated KPIs or features.
+  The pipeline produces consistent outputs across batches, which supports repeatable experiments.

 ## This project shows